joshcrain/joshcrain.io/notes/2020/yamaha-shs-10.md

 date: 2020-02-05

 ---
-<span class="dropcap">B</span>ack in 2006, I stumbled upon a website called [Life In Vector](http://lifeinvector.com).
+Back in 2006, I stumbled upon a website called [Life In Vector](http://lifeinvector.com).
 At the time I was still learning what Illustrator could do, the work was eye-opening.
 I followed the [gradient mesh tutorial](http://lifeinvector.com/downloads/) for a red pepper (I cannot believe this is still online) and learned a lot about working more effectively with layers and gradients.

 <figure>
     <img src="/images/keytar/yamaha-shs-10.png" alt="Yamaha SHS-10 Keytar">